 - Sleeping and hiding during daylight hours.

 - Regularly coming out at night to eat.

 - Darker skin color than usual.

 Crested Gecko Habitat

-This Gecko native to the rainforests of New Caledonia – specifically the Isle of Pines and Grand Terre.
+This Gecko is native to the rainforests of New Caledonia – specifically the Isle of Pines and Grand Terre.

 These are two islands near Australia that have warm tropical rainforests with thick vegetation.

 In the evening they rest in low canopies of trees that are as low as nine feet off the forest floor.
-In the daytime they are a couple feet off the floor.
+In the daytime they are a couple of feet off the floor.